Learning Discrete Bayesian Networks from Continuous Data: Preliminaries

 \subsection{Bayesian Networks}

-A Bayesian network $B$ over $N$ random variables $X_{1:N}$ is defined by a directed acyclic graph $G$ whose nodes are the random variables and a conditional probability distribution for each node given its parents.
+A Bayesian Network $B$ over $N$ random variables $X_{1:N}$ is defined by a directed acyclic graph $G$ containing one node for each variable $X_i$, and each node is associated with a conditional probability distribution $P(X_i \mid \Pa_{X_i})$ for the node given its parents in $G$.
 The edges in a Bayesian network represent probabilistic dependencies among nodes and encode the Markov property: each node $X_i$ is independent of its non-descendants given its parents $\Pa_{X_i}$ in $G$.
 The children of node $X_i$ are denoted $\Ch_{X_i}$.

 When discussing the discretization of a particular continuous variable $\cX$, let $P_i$ be the $i$th parent of $\cX$, let $C_i$ be the $i$th child of $\cX$, and let $\bm{S}_i$ be the set of spouses of $\cX$ associated with the $i$th child.
+The parents, children, and spouses of a variable form its Markov blanket.